Motivation Enhancement Therapy

 Comparing MET with Cognitive Behavioral Therapy

 MET is an entirely different strategy from the skill and coping strategy training offered in cognitive behavioral therapy.
-MET theory assumes that “the key element for lasting change is a motivational shift that instigates a decision and commitment to change” (Miller, Zweben, et al., 1992).
+MET theory assumes that “the key element for lasting change is a motivational shift that instigates a decision and commitment to change” (Miller et al., 1992).
 Accordingly, MET achieves this goal by assisting clients with a new decisional balance (focusing on goals that motivate change over momentary impulses to relapse), and “the strength of one’s perceived ability to manage the behavioral change” (DiClemente, 2017).

-MET prioritizes the development of intrinsic motivation, understanding the external motivators are insufficient to maintain change over time.
-“People who develop a change strategy based on a single extrinsic motivator typically miss the importance of creating circumstances in which intrinsic rewards carry their share of the motivational load” (Grenny, et al., 2013, p.
+“People who develop a change strategy based on a single extrinsic motivator typically miss the importance of creating circumstances in which intrinsic rewards carry their share of the motivational load” (Grenny et al., 2013, p.
 261).

 CBT assumes that motivation for recovery is already present but faulty cognitions interfere with enacting the change.
 Accordingly, CBT assists the clients with skills such as developing coping mechanisms, reappraising cognitions, and realigning beliefs that interfere with change.